The Hidden Cost of Minimum Payments_ Why Your Credit Card Debt Takes 15+ Years to Clear

 $10,000 Debt Scenario (18% APR): - Minimum payment timeline: 18 years, 9 months - Total interest paid: $9,124 - Monthly minimum starts at $200 - Accelerated payment ($500/month): 24 months, $1,934 interest - Savings: $7,190 and 16 years of freedom

 These calculations demonstrate a fundamental truth: every dollar above the minimum payment attacks the principal balance, dramatically reducing both timeline and total cost.
 The compounding effect of interest works against you with minimum payments but for you with accelerated strategies.
+For a complete roadmap to financial recovery, see our guide on how to get out of debt.

-How Traditional Payoff Calculators Work
+How Do Traditional Payoff Calculators Work?

 Static debt payoff calculators provide valuable baseline insights but lack adaptability.
 Most free online calculators require three basic inputs: current balance, interest rate (APR), and monthly payment amount.
 The calculator then generates a payoff timeline and total interest cost using standard amortization formulas.